 If I put this line under the typical jazz-theory microscope, I may miss some very valuable ways to implement this information.
 Let’s take a look…

-Nor does it mean he had the major 7th in mind in the second bar.
+Nor do I actually know if he really had the major 7th in mind in the second bar…

 The truth is, you never know exactly what the improviser was thinking about in that moment to come up with what they played, however…